On the homotopy type of a cofibred category: Relation with the classic nerve

-In this square the vertical arrows are weak equivalences (cf. \ref{good good}, \ref{cleaved fiberwise}), so in order to prove that the bottom arrow is a weak equivalence, by the 3for2-property it only remains to show that the upper arrow is so.
+by the naturality of $k$.
+In this square the vertical arrows are weak equivalences (cf. \ref{good good}, \ref{cleaved fiberwise}), so in order to prove that the bottom arrow is a weak equivalence, by the 3-for-2-property it only remains to show that the upper arrow is one as well.
 To do that, we define a map $l:d(N_cE^p)\to NE^p$, prove that there is a simplicial homotopy $ki\cong l$, and prove that $l$ is a weak equivalence.

-A simplex $s=(s_0,s_1)$ of $N_cE^p_{n,n}$ is uniquely determined by its mast and its base (cf. \ref{mastil}), so it consists of the following data
+A simplex $s=(s_0,s_1)$ of $N_cE^p_{m,n}$ is uniquely determined by its mast and its base (cf. \ref{mastil}), so it essentially consists of the following data